Gynec Onco Care Foundation

 • The Gynec Onco Care Foundation and its partners plan to conduct similar health camps and training sessions across other regions to ensure widespread access to preventative healthcare services.

-This collaborative effort has made a significant impact on both healthcare workers and the local community in Alirajpur by enabling them to proactively manage and reduce the incidence of cervical cancer through early detection and education.
+This collaborative effort by Gynec Onco Care Foundation has made a significant impact on both healthcare workers and the local community in Alirajpur by enabling them to proactively manage and reduce the incidence of cervical cancer through early detection and education.